MindscapeHQ/raygun4reactnative/sdk/README.md

 You can also initialize the platform providers directly by performing the setup steps documented in each respective provider project.
 This ensures that the platform providers are initialized before the React Native application loads.

-Setting `disableNativeCrashReporting` to `false` also disables all communication between Raygun4ReactNative and the platform providers, therefore data like breadcrumbs or user information won't be accesible by the platform providers.
+Setting `disableNativeCrashReporting` to `true` also disables all communication between Raygun4ReactNative and the platform providers, therefore data like breadcrumbs or user information won't be accessible by the platform providers.

 ## Generating Sourcemaps